Common Intermediate Language

 Common Intermediate Language (CIL), formerly called Microsoft Intermediate Language (MSIL) or Intermediate Language (IL), is the intermediate language binary instruction set defined within the Common Language Infrastructure (CLI) specification.
-CIL instructions are executed by a CLI-compatible runtime environment such as the Common Language Runtime.
+CIL instructions are executed by a CIL-compatible runtime environment such as the Common Language Runtime.
 Languages which target the CLI compile to CIL.
 CIL is object-oriented, stack-based bytecode.
 Runtimes typically just-in-time compile CIL instructions into native code.

 CIL was originally known as Microsoft Intermediate Language (MSIL) during the beta releases of the .NET languages.
 Due to standardization of C# and the CLI, the bytecode is now officially known as CIL.
 Windows Defender virus definitions continue to refer to binaries compiled with it as MSIL.

 General information

 During compilation of CLI programming languages, the source code is translated into CIL code rather than into platform- or processor-specific object code.
 CIL is a CPU- and platform-independent instruction set that can be executed in any environment supporting the Common Language Infrastructure, such as the .NET runtime on Windows, or the cross-platform Mono runtime.
 In theory, this eliminates the need to distribute different executable files for different platforms and CPU types.
 CIL code is verified for safety during runtime, providing better security and reliability than natively compiled executable files.

 The execution process looks like this: